learnbyexample/vim_reference/vim_reference_guide.md

 * `n` move to the next match in the same direction as the last search
     * if you used `/` for searching, `n` will move in the forward direction
     * if you used `?` for searching, `n` will move in the backward direction
-* `N` move to the next match in the opposite direction as the last search
+* `N` move to the next match in the opposite direction of the last search
 * `/` followed by `Enter` repeat the last search in the forward direction
 * `?` followed by `Enter` repeat the last search in the backward direction
 * `Ctrl`+`c` cancel the search if it is taking too long